SCALE-MS/scale-ms/docs/invocation.rst

     usage: python -m scalems.local <scalems.local args> script-to-run.py.py <script args>
     ...

-The base command line parser is provided by :py:func:`scalems.utility.parser`, extended (optionally) by the :ref:`backend`, and further extended by :py:func:`scalems.invocation.run`.
+The base command line parser is provided by :py:func:`scalems.invocation.base_parser`, extended (optionally) by the :ref:`backend`, and further extended by :py:func:`scalems.invocation.run`.
 Get usage for a particular backend with reference to the particular module.